“Is that Photoshopped?”

 This leaves room for competing (and less expensive) options.
 And there are a lot.

-We’ve done the work for you and looked at the latest and greatest competing apps out there.
+If you need something more powerful, we’ve done the work for you and looked at the latest and greatest competing apps out there.
 We tested them, compared them, and picked out the best so you can forget the rest.
 This post will tell you what they can do (and can’t do), and why we chose them.
 Here are the top 8 free Photoshop alternatives:

 Note: Your decision of what to use should be based entirely on your specific needs.
 Look for the blue boxes like this after each review, which will list the important bullet points, suggest the best use cases and supported platforms, plus the pros and cons of each app.